telerik/blazor-docs/getting-started/what-you-need.md

 ## Telerik Specific Packages

-The Telerik UI for Blazor component suite requires the following two Telerik-specific NuGet packages:
+The Telerik UI for Blazor component suite requires the following Telerik-specific NuGet packages:

-* `Telerik.UI.for.Blazor` - the UI components code
+* `Telerik.UI.for.Blazor` - *the only one you need to explicitly reference* - the UI components code
 * `Telerik.DataSource` - code for working with data, needed for data binding the components
 * `Telerik.Recurrence` - code for working with recurring appointments (e.g., in the scheduler)

 Adding the `Telerik.UI.for.Blazor` package to your project will automatically add the `Telerik.DataSource` and `Telerik.Recurrence` packages as dependencies.

-For trial purposes, the package names are `Telerik.UI.for.Blazor.Trial`, `Telerik.DataSource.Trial` and `Telerik.Recurrence.Trial`.
+For trial purposes, the package names have the `.Trial` suffix, for example `Telerik.UI.for.Blazor.Trial`, `Telerik.DataSource.Trial` and `Telerik.Recurrence.Trial`.

+Exporting features use the `Telerik.Documents.SpreadsheetStreaming` package as well, and it also comes in as a dependency automatically.

 There are four ways to get these packages: